SteelSavant/awe/README.md

 These can be passed to haxe by adding '-D flag' to your 'build.hxml' or equivalent.
 ### debug
 This prints extra information during compilation.
-### nopack
-This forces Awe's macro system to not pack components.